OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 - Pass the above `callable` object to the concrete execution engine, which in this case is `claripy.backends.concrete`.
 - Access the memory and extract the string from the pointer returned by the function from above.

-> The Mach-O backend in Angr is not well-supported, but it works perfectly fine for our case.

 ```python
 import angr